DocsaidLab/DocClassifier/README.md

 ```

 - **ShiftScaleRotate**
-  - Since we have already expanded the categories by flipping and rotating by 90 degrees, we cannot use flipping and 90-degree rotations here to expand the categories, as it would cause category conflicts.
-In this case, we can only 'slightly' enhance by rotating and scaling.
+  - Since we have already expanded our categories using flipping and 90-degree rotations, we cannot use extensive flipping or large-scale rotations here, as it would lead to category conflicts.
+In this case, we only perform slight modifications, specifically limited to minor rotations (plus or minus 10 degrees) and scaling adjustments (5% scale variation).

 - **Others**
-  - We have introduced some noise interference, but we need to be very careful with changes in color, as in our logic, images with the same shape but different colors are considered different categories.
+  - We have introduced some blurring and noise disturbances, without altering the colors.
+This is because, in our logic, images of the same shape but with different colors are considered different categories.

 ---